 We chose our guns based on public opinion and overall quality.
 The top or best of anything can’t be defined by budget, so we didn’t consider budget when compiling our list.
 Some of the paintball guns may be more affordable than others, but we listed them in order based on how well the gun performs.
 We think you’ll find most of the paintball guns on the list fall in the budget-friendly category as well, mostly.

 Top Paintball Guns

-Pro quality paintball guns tend to cost more than entry level markers.
-That said, we only added the price to the descriptions, so you’d have an idea of what you’re getting into before deciding on a marker based solely on our review.
-Our list is ranked based on quality and the opinions of people that use these paintball guns for or competition.
+Pro quality paintball guns tend to be more expensive than entry level markers.
+That said, our list is ranked based on quality and the opinions of people that use these paintball guns for or competition.

 This gun weighs about two-pounds and performs quietly without jamming or popping paintballs before you get ready to fire one off.
 It features some bonus items like adjustable velocity and a bigger LCD screen to make programming easier.
 It’s easy to clean, and you don’t need to send it off for repairs like many other paintball guns.

 - Tournament Level Performance pump marker